neolp/itmp/README.md

 ### 4.1.
 Symmetric Messaging

-It is important to note that though the establishment of a Transport might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and Clients establish ITMP sessions by attaching to Realms on Routers, ITMP itself is designed to be fully symmetric for application components.
+It is important to note that though the establishment of a Transport might have an inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and Clients establish ITMP sessions by attaching to Realms on Routers, ITMP itself is designed to be fully symmetric for application components.
 After the transport and a session have been established, any application component may act as Caller, Callee, Publisher and Subscriber at the same time.
 And Routers provide the fabric on top of which ITMP runs a symmetric application messaging service.

 ### 4.2.
 Remote Procedure Call Roles